The Fatness of God

 The words of the bible do more than just tell us the truth, they actually paint us a picture of the truth.
 God’s words illustrate the very meaning He wants us to understand, IF we take the time to appreciate the meaning of those words.

 If you hunger and thirst after righteousness, you won’t be filled with the lies of false teaching, but you’ll be filled with an understanding of the truth!
-That’s a promise from God!
-So then, how do you better understand the bible?
-You’ve got to want it!
-You’ve got to hunger for it, and you’ve got to thirst for it.
+With the “fatness” of God!
+The “richness” of God.
+So then, how do we understand the bible to that degree?
+We’ve got to want it!
+We’ve got to hunger for it, and we’ve got to thirst for it.